hackages/hj-intro-graphql/README.md

 Go to the GitHub GraphQL API Explorer: https://developer.github.com/v4/explorer/

-With the help of the documention that you can toggle on the right upper side of the `GraphiQL` explorer, try to write:
+With the help of the documentation that you can toggle on the right upper side of the `GraphiQL` explorer, try to write:

 1. A query to get the following information from the `Hackages` organization: